soumith/cuda-convnet2.torch/examples/README.md

 Usage
 -----

+This is not a general way to load Caffe networks in Torch, but you can tweak it to load other than imagenet_deploy network.
+One could also make the bindings more general by using Lua protobuf implementation for parsing prototxt and model file.

 As we can't redistribute Caffe weights you have to install and make caffe with matlab support.
 Load imagenet network and save it's weights to a matlab file with the following command from matlab:
 ```